 The range of genres listed by the Rock Island Auction Company firearms describers reflects the immense diversity sought by the gun collecting public.
-Whatever your tastes in firearms, you’re likely to find an exceptional example offered during one of RIAC’s Premier Auctions.
+Where you're looking for the finest in antique arms or the coolest looking guns in the military genre, you’re likely to find an exceptional example offered during one of RIAC’s Premier Auctions.

 2021 was a banner year for great guns.
 With giants like John Wayne’s revolver, Alexander Hamilton’s pistols, and a six-piece collection of gilded arms presented to Napoleon Bonaparte himself, choosing a single favorite gun sold by Rock Island Auction Company becomes harder every month.

 The best looking guns are found at Rock Island Auction Company, and the best is yet to come.
-We’re already preparing an unbelievable lineup for 2022, with two auction catalogs already available.
-Keep an eye out for updates, and remember to bid early and often so you can add some of these fantastic firearms to your collection.
-For Rock Island Auction clients, it’s Christmas every time the gavel falls!
-To all our firearms friends, stay safe, and have a Happy New Year!
+Keep an eye on our website for our latest gun auctions and remember to bid early and often so you can add some of these fantastic firearms to your collection.

 Please login to post a comment.